sagemath/trac_to_gh/Issue 5004.md

 # Issue 5004: bug in latexing of powers of negative numbers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5004

 Original creator: was